minio/docs/source/administration/console/subnet-registration.rst

 ~~~~~~

 The :guilabel:`Health` section provides an interface for running a health diagnostic for the MinIO Deployment.
+For clusters connected to the Internet, the report uploads automatically to SUBNET.

 The resulting health report is intended for use by MinIO Engineering via |subnet| and may contain internal or private data points such as hostnames.
 Exercise caution before sending a health report to a third party or posting the health report in a public forum.

+If desired, you can download the latest report from the page.

 Performance
 ~~~~~~~~~~~